 Fields & Equipment

 Field maintenance, equipment upkeep, property taxes, and water are expensive.
-To keep the fields playable it costs us $50 per player per season.
+We are one of the only clubs that own their property.

-Paying our staff to keep the teams organized as well as provide liability insurance, this website, TeamSnap, and other costs is about $35 per season.
+Paying our staff to keep the teams organized as well as provide liability insurance, this website, TeamSnap, and other costs.

 The 3 Soccer Questions